 Chase Credit Card Combo for Personal Spending

 When you redeem your points for award travel, transfer your Freedom Unlimited points to your Sapphire Reserve account.
-Doing so makes each point worth 1.5 cents (instead of 1 cent each) or eligible for 1:1 point transfers to any Ultimate Rewards travel partner.
+Doing so makes each point worth more and/or eligible for 1:1 point transfers to any Ultimate Rewards travel partner.

 The Sapphire Reserve’s 50% travel redemption bonus is possibly the top travel rewards redemption rate in the industry, but the real value can be in the 1:1 point transfers.
 By transferring your Ultimate Rewards points, they can easily be worth at least 2 cents each.
 That’s double the value of most credit card rewards points.
 It’s also why you can’t go wrong with any Chase credit card combo.